volodymyrhudyma/blog/content/blog/a-complete-guide-to-server-sent-events-in-javascript.md

 });
 ```

-When the connection is opened, an **open** event is generated and we can listen for it:
+When the connection is opened, an **open** event is generated and we can listen for it as well:

 ```javascript
 eventSource.addEventListener("open", (event) => {